pivl/NZCircularImageView/README.md

 NZCircularImageView is a UIImageView extension.
 Its performs async download image and leaves with rounded edge.

-It can be used, for example, for presenting pictures of user profiles.
+It can be used, for example, to presenting pictures of user profiles.

 ## Requirements